ojilles/jilles.net/_posts/2020-06-05-presentation-rules.md

 2. Presentations, either as verb or noun, are a substantial part of communications in a business

-3. Ergo, improving your presentations will improve effectiveness of your organization
+3. Thus improving your presentations will improve effectiveness of your organization

 ### Rules